JohnRyland/Maths3D/docs/README.md

 code.
 From a performance point of view it assumes that the compiler will be able to perform RVO.

-Inputs are passed by const reference when the size of the input would be larger than the size of a pointer.
+Inputs are passed by const reference when the size of the input as a value would be larger than the size of a pointer.